On This Page:

 All babies born with PRS need to be carefully investigated and monitored to make sure they can continue to take in enough oxygen.
 Parents need help and advice about the right feeding bottles and positions for feeding, which should again be given by experienced professionals.
 This help can come from a Cleft Team, a specialist health visitor, a speech and language therapist, a feeding clinic, or a combination of the above.

-- Parents need individual expert advice and help with regard to feeding, and with positioning for both feeding and sleeping.
+- Parents need individual expert advice and help with regard to feeding and positioning for both feeding and sleeping.
 This advice and help can only come from specialist health professionals.
 Advice for babies without Pierre Robin Sequence will not always be relevant and may in fact be harmful.

-- Parents must be proactive and ensure that they are referred to all the relevant health professionals as listed so their child can get the right care.
+- Parents must be proactive and ensure that they are referred to all the relevant health professionals so their child can get the right care.

 How is it treated?